Melville, William John (William)

 William Melville enlisted in Donaghadee, served with the 10th Battalion Royal Inniskilling Fusiliers in 109th Brigade of the 36th (Ulster) Division and was 34 when he was killed in action on the first day of the Battle of the Somme.

-Private William John Melville (No. 26726) has no known grave and he is commemorated on the Thiepval Memorial in France; on Donaghadee and District War Memorial and in Shore Street Presbyterian Church Donaghadee.
+Private William John Melville (No. 26726) has no known grave and he is commemorated on the Thiepval Memorial in France; on Donaghadee and District War Memorial; in Shore Street Presbyterian Church Donaghadee; on the family grave headstone in Donaghadee Parish Church of Ireland Graveyard.